-Salesforce Marketing Cloud help businesses manage all parts of their digital marketing strategy.
-Because Salesforce is focused on customer centric sales and retention, bringing the marketing elements into the Salesforce product set makes complete sense.
+Salesforce Marketing Cloud helps businesses manage all parts of their digital marketing strategy.
+Because Salesforce is focused on customer-centric sales and retention, bringing the marketing elements into the Salesforce product set makes complete sense.

 As the modern customer acquisition process has moved online and into the digital realm, the marriage of sales and marketing functions is more important than ever.

 Salesforce has recognised this, and as one of the world’s most powerful CRMs now with one-to-one digital marketing capabilities, the Salesforce marketing cloud is a powerful albeit very complex option to manage the marketing space.

 Marketing Cloud enables businesses to personalise consumer and prospect experiences across multiple channels.
 It enables brands to do everything from basic email marketing to sophisticated cross-channel campaign management.